Lanayx/Oxpecker/src/Oxpecker/README.md

 ### Response Compression

 ASP.NET Core has its own [Response Compression Middleware](https://learn.microsoft.com/en-us/aspnet/core/performance/response-compression) which works out of the box with Oxpecker.
 There's no additional functionality or http handlers required in order to make it work with Oxpecker web applications.

+## Testing

+Integration testing of an Oxpecker application follows the concept of [ASP.NET Core testing](https://learn.microsoft.com/en-us/aspnet/core/test/middleware).
+You can check out the examples of tests in this repository itself: [Oxpecker.Tests](https://github.com/Lanayx/Oxpecker/tree/develop/tests/Oxpecker.Tests)